Dirt Devil Multi-Surface Total Pet Bagless Upright Vacuum Cleaner, UD76410V

 • Assembly and Setup 1 review 2.0

-Assembly is more finicky than average, with a handle that can be tricky to seat on its tab, top screws that are easy to strip if you are not careful, and a post-motor filter the owner must install manually before first use.
+Assembly is more finicky than average, with a handle that must be wrestled into a small tab, top screws that are easy to strip if you are not careful, and a post-motor filter the owner has to install manually before first use, so taking it slow with a proper screwdriver is important.